flutter/website/src/docs/cookbook/networking/delete-data.md

 title: Delete data on the internet
 description: How to use the http package to delete data on the internet.
 prev:
-  title: Update data over the internet
+  title: Send data to a new screen
-  path: /docs/cookbook/networking/update-data
+  path: /docs/cookbook/navigation/passing-data
 next:
-  title: Make authenticated requests
+  title: Fetch data from the internet
-  path: /docs/cookbook/networking/authenticated-requests
+  path: /docs/cookbook/networking/fetch-data
 ---

 This recipe covers how to delete data over